dustinpfister/blog_posts/_posts/nodejs-marked.md

 ## 2 - Using a custom renderer for marked to not render links.

-There are some npm projects that can be used to do this such as [remove-markdown](https://www.npmjs.com/package/remove-markdown), but it is possible to format the output of marked in many different ways, including plain text, buy writing a custom render.
+There are some npm projects that can be used to do this such as [remove-markdown](https://www.npmjs.com/package/remove-markdown), but it is possible to format the output of marked in many different ways, including plain text, by writing a custom render for marked.

+Just using marked for all things markdown related when it comes to parsing at least has become a default of sorts for me.
+Why add yet another project to a stack when I can just used a well supported project I am all ready using in a different way?

 One step in parsing to plain text is to just render the text of a hyper link, and not add an anchor element in the output.